FKMTime/docs/docs/basic-knowledge/database-structure.md

 - `wifiSsid` - wifi SSID, that FKMTime devices will be using to connect to micro-connector
 - `wifiPassword` - wifi password
 - `mdns` - boolean, whether mDNS should be used to discover devices
-- `ipAddress` - IP address of the server (if mDNS is not used)
-- `port` - port of the server (if mDNS is not used)
-- `secure` - boolean, if the server is using SSL (if mDNS is not used)
+- `ws_url` - websocket URL if mDNS is not used
 - `wcif` - JSON, stores public WCIF of the competition
 - `scoretakingToken` - token taken from WCA Live for entering results
 - `cubingContestToken` - token taken from CubingContests for entering results
-- `scoretakkingTokenExpiresAt` - date, after this date token may have expired (7 days after saving the new token)
+- `scoretakingTokenExpiresAt` - date, after this date token may have expired (7 days after saving the new token)

 ### UnofficialEvent